Happy Valley Casino Reveals Full Table Game Line-Up Ahead Of 2026 Opening

 Eric Pearson, CEO of SC Gaming, said the branding “pays homage to the rich history, picturesque landscapes and enduring spirit of the Happy Valley community that we are proud to be a part of”.

-Sports Betting Area A Feature
+Sports Betting Area Will Be A Feature

 The 94,000-square-foot facility will be open 24/7 and entirely smoke-free.

-Saratoga operates casinos in New York, Colorado and Mississippi.
+Saratoga operates casinos in New York, Colorado, and Mississippi.

 Tax And Jobs Boost